-10 minutes.
-To use this feature, press the Test/Silence button.
-If the unit will not silence and no heavy smoke is present, or if it stays in silence mode continuously, it should be replaced immediately.
-The LED will flash every 8 seconds while in silence.
-AWARNING!
+Install a new Smoke Alarm immediately!
+Note: Unit cannot be remounted once deactivated and no heavy smoke is present, or if it stays in silence mode continuously, it should be replaced immediately.
+The LED will flash every 8 seconds while in alarm.
+Not responding to an alarm can result in property loss, injury, or death,